 Marinate the meat

-Dairy-free coconut yoghurt – this has no lactose so no sugar and it is made of 100% coconut cream and probiotics which results in a very low-carb high-fat base for keto meat marinade.
-Others options are heavy cream or full-fat unsweetened yoghurt.
+Dairy-free coconut yogurt – this has no lactose so no sugar and it is made of 100% coconut cream and probiotics which results in a very low-carb high-fat base for a keto meat marinade.
+Other options are heavy cream or full-fat unsweetened yogurt.

 Since your keto curry will taste even better if it marinates longer, you can make this step the day before and leave the meat in the fridge overnight.
 It is perfect to meal prep your next day’s keto meal.

 The next day, bake the chicken on a large baking dish on broil mode.
 Turn the chicken pieces very often to broil all sides.
 Another tasty way to cook chicken for a keto curry is to barbecue the meat!
 If you have a barbecue, I highly recommend that option.
 The chicken will taste like Indian tandoori chicken.